FAQs for families

 What is Xolair, and do you offer Xolair in conjunction with OIT?

-Xolair (omalizumab) is an anti IgE medication that works by inhibiting the allergic reaction process.
-It is FDA approved for use in children over age 6 with asthma and in children over age 12 with chronic urticaria (hives).
-At Latitude, we offer Xolair in conjunction with OIT to increase safety for some patients over age 4.
-While this injectable biologic has been granted Breakthrough Therapy Designation for the prevention of severe allergic reactions to food allergy by the FDA, it is still an “off label” usage and may not be covered by insurance.
-If our allergist prescribes this medication for you, we can work with you and your insurance plan to help understand the out-of-pocket costs before proceeding.
+Xolair (omalizumab) is an anti-IgE monoclonal antibody by Genentech and Novartis that works by inhibiting the allergic reaction process.
+On February 16, 2024, it was approved by the FDA for the reduction of food allergic reactions, including anaphylaxis, in people with food allergies.
+It is also FDA approved for use in children over age 6 with asthma and in children over age 12 with chronic urticaria (hives).
+At Latitude, we offer Xolair in conjunction with OIT to increase safety for some patients.
+If our allergist prescribes this medication for you, our patient care team will work with you and your insurance plan to understand your coverage and any out-of-pocket costs before proceeding with treatment.

 If OIT does not seem like a good fit for me, what are my treatment options?